KrauseFx/fastlane-ascii-art/README.md

 +------------------------------------------------------------------------------+
 ```

+The `width` parameter is optional, by default your terminal's full width will be used.
+The `image_path` option accepts either a local path or a URL.

 ## Issues and Feedback

 For any other issues and feedback about this plugin, please submit it to this repository.